 For example, in the case of the university-related events mentioned above, you might use a different logic and rationalize that the guests who come on those special weekends will return every year that their children are at university and, in the interest of encouraging repeat customers, you may decide you don’t want to charge your guests more.
 You may even decide that having many different rates is just too complicated, and therefore leave your rates unchanged despite increased demand.

-In this blog post, we dive into some of the actionable revenue management strategies available to hotels that, in our experience, can really make a difference to your annual performance.
+In this blog post, we dive into some of the actionable strategies that can increase your hotel revenue and make a real difference to your annual performance.

 Following the local demand strategy